 - In a small bowl, add all wet ingredients and whisk to blend.

 - Pour wet ingredients into dry ingredients and mix.
 Note that you can also use a standing mixer to make this cookie dough.

-- Add Andes Chocolate pieces and mix.
+- Add the optional Andes Chocolate pieces and mix.
 You can also add mini chocolate chips if you like.

 - Roll the ball in powdered sugar and place on parchment paper lined baking sheet.

-- Bake 8-10 minutes.
+- Bake the crinkle cookies for 8-10 minutes.

-- Remove onto a cooling rack.
+- Remove onto a wire cooling rack.

-If you love the recipes you are finding on my blog, I would love for you to sign up for my newsletter (and get my free chocolate e-cookbook!)
+If you love the recipes you are finding on my blog, I would love for you to sign up for my newsletter (and get my free gluten free lemon desserts e-cookbook!)